ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/build-android-selfie-app-using-mediapipe-multimodality/4-introduce-mediapipe.md

 ```toml
 mediapipe-vision = "0.10.15"
 ```

+{{% notice Note %}}
+Please stick with this version and do not use newer versions due to bugs and unexpected behaviors.
+{{% /notice %}}

 2. Append the following lines to the end of `[libraries]` section.
 This declares MediaPipe's vision dependency.